 Home of champions

-The dedicated fencing salle in the University of Bath Sports Training Village is home to Pentathlon GB‘s Olympic athletes and two of the world’s best wheelchair fencers, Paralympic silver-medallist Piers Gilliver and reigning double World Champion Dimitri Coutya.
+The University of Bath Sports Training Village is home to Pentathlon GB‘s Olympic athletes and some of the world’s best wheelchair fencers, including reigning Paralympic champion Piers Gilliver and fellow World Champion Dimitri Coutya.

 Something for everyone